mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

-### Instruction-based tutorials and code examples
+### Exploring the territory between instruction-based tutorials and unguided approaches

+The process of learning technical skills through trial and error is something that many self-driven learners are familiar with.
+The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].
+However, this is not an ideal pedagogy.
+Even with access to resources and critiques of pure discovery learning are also valid [@mayer_should_2004].

-Tutorials are a common way of learning coding and exist in many forms and formats [@head_composing_2020; @kim_pedagogical_2017].
+On the other end of the spectrum, tutorials are a common way of learning coding and exist in many forms and formats [@head_composing_2020; @kim_pedagogical_2017].

 Code snippets are often interwoven with text explaining the function of the code constructions.

 The variety of audience and motivations of writer can account for the variation in form.
 Researcher also point out the limits of online coding tutorials namely that: "few explain when and why a particular concept is useful in programming; and few provide guidance for common errors" [@kim_pedagogical_2017, p.
 325].

 Critique of instruction...

 ### Use Modify Create

-The 'Use-Modify-Create' approach proposed by Lee and colleagues [-@lee_computational_2011] is particularly promising to counter issue of user anxiety surrounding the difficulty of coding games.
-It comes from the desire to be able to integrate game making and robotics to support computational thinking and draws upon grounded game making studies [@denner_computer_2012; @denner_using_2014; @werner_pair_2013; @werner_children_2014]
+The 'Use-Modify-Create' approach proposed by Lee and colleagues [-@lee_computational_2011] is particularly promising to counter issue of user anxiety and demotivation surrounding the difficulty of coding games.

+UMC evolved from research involving the use of game making and robotics to support computational thinking [@denner_computer_2012; @denner_using_2014; @werner_pair_2013; @werner_children_2014].

 The model advocates the remixing of existing games to act as a scaffold to build the competence of the beginner coder.
 Learners are guided to progress in the complexity of their modifications, thus becoming increasing proficient in the recognition and use of computational concepts and structures [-@lee_computational_2011]